Lukasz-pluszczewski/simple-express/README.md

 - **handlerParams**: *object* [Handler params](#handlers) passed to the next plugin

 ### mapResponse
-mapResponse chain can be broken if a plugin returns null or `{ type: 'none' }` object.
+Each plugin gets what previous returned (response object returned from handler is passed to the first plugin in chain).
+Chain can be broken if a plugin returns null or `{ type: 'none' }` object.
+Also, no plugins are triggered, if handler returned null or `{ type: 'none' }`.
 That way we prevent sending the response twice by two different plugins.

 **Arguments**
 - **responseObject**: *object* [Response object](#response-objects) returned by the previous plugin